SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 - eg :R 1 2 + . ;
 - do not enter a space between `:` and the function letter
 - this means we define a function with : and end with ;
-- when designing code use plenty commments per line and CRLF
+- when designing code use plenty comments per line and CRLF
-- but when uploading code into the interpreter put each function as a one whole line with no comments, strip all coments out
+- but when uploading code into the interpreter put each function as a one whole line with no comments, strip all comments out
 - make all inline strings short, we only have 2k of ram
 -
 - The mint can only handle signed 16-bit integers in decimal and unsigned in hexadecimal
 - to increase integer accuracy write your code by using signed 16-bit (2-byte) cells and store intermediate results using 32-bit (4-byte)
 - scale your number accordingly to prevent overflows where possible
 - it is known that integer maths has less complexity and more efficiency than floating point for may tasks
-- if we need 32bit floating point we can optionaly call the AP9511 APU chip placed at port 0x80 for /CS and port 0x81 for C,/D where D = port 80 and C = port 81
+- if we need 32bit floating point we can optionally call the AP9511 APU chip placed at port 0x80 for /CS and port 0x81 for C,/D where D = port 80 and C = port 81
-- When stipping out all comments, also best to place one function per line, not srtagger accross several lines; reduces crashes.
+- When stripping out all comments, also best to place one function per line, not stagger across several lines; reduces crashes.
 - Comments are preceded with //
 - Comment must not occur on same line as code (bug) but placed on the next line
 - In this manual we will place them on the same line for explanation purposes only.